mahirlabibdihan/Modern-iGraphics/README.md

 void iResizeSprite(Sprite* s, int width, int height);
 void iMirrorSprite(Sprite* s, MirrorState state);
 ```

+- The collision detection is handled by the `int iCheckCollision(Sprite* s1, Sprite* s2)` function.
+Returns `1` or `0` depending on whether the two sprites are colliding or not.
+If the bounding box of two images do not overlap, this has a time complexity of `O(1)`.
+Otherwise, it has a time complexity of `O(wh)`, where `w` and `h` are the width and height of the overlapping area of the two images.

+- The `iPassiveMouseMove(int mx, int my)` function is called whenever the mouse moves on the window.
+The `mx` and `my` parameters are the current x and y coordinates of the mouse cursor on the window.
+This function can be used to get the coordinate of the mouse cursor on the window without having to click the mouse.

 ## How to Use
-- Include the iGraphics.h header file in your project.
+- Include the `iGraphics.h` header file in your project.
 - Change line 11 in runner.bat to the path of MinGW directory in your system.
-- Run `runner.bat your_file_name.c` to compile and run your project.
+- Run `runner.bat your_file_name.cpp` to compile and run your project.
 - Executable will be created in the `exec` directory.